maryfellowes/The-Labyrinth-Open-Source/research/The-Funkatorium/400-year-old-bias-essay.md

 ---

 *This essay accompanies a video in our Decolonial AI Philosophy series.
-For more on how we apply these frameworks to AI companion development, visit [Falco's Funktorium](https://linktr.ee/falcosfunktorium).*
+For more on how we apply these frameworks to AI companion development, visit [The Funkatorium](https://linktr.ee/falcosfunktorium).*